SomeWan72/Stringr/README.md

 # Stringr
-Explanation of the R library "Stringr" including the most popular functions.
+Explanation of the R library "Stringr" including its most popular functions.